-- A. All students admitted under Board Policy 602 enrolled at an IHL university with an ACT Mathematics subtest score of 16 or less will be requires to take Intermediate Mathematics during their first semester of enrollment.
-At the discretion of the admitting IHL institution, students whose Mathematics subtest score is 17, 18, or 19 may be required to take Intermediate Mathematics.
-Students with a minimum ACT Mathematics subtest score of 15 who have completed the Mississippi Department of Education's approved mathematics transitional course with a grade of "80" or higher will not be required to take Intermediate Mathematics and should be enrolled in a college-level mathematics course during their first semester of enrollment. - B. All entering students admitted under Board Policy 602 enrolled at an IHL university with an ACT Reading subtest score of 16 or less will be required to take Intermediate Reading during their first semester of enrollment.
+- B. All entering students admitted under Freshman Admission Requirements (Board Policy 602) enrolled at an IHL university with an ACT English subtest score of 16 or less will be required to take Intermediate English during their first semester of enrollment.
+At the discretion of the admitting IHL institution, students whose English subtest score is 17, 18, or 19 may be required to take Intermediate English.
+Students with a minimum score of 15 who have completed the Mississippi Department of Education approved literacy transitional course with a grade of "80" or higher will not be required to take Intermediate English and should be enrolled in a college-level English course during their first semester of enrollment. - C. All entering students admitted under Freshman Admission Requirements (Board Policy 602) enrolled at an IHL university with an ACT Reading subtest score of 16 or less will be required to take Intermediate Reading during their first semester of enrollment.
 At the discretion of the admitting IHL institution, students whose Reading subtest score is 17, 18, or 19 may be required to take Intermediate Reading.
 Students taking Intermediate Reading should not be permitted to take reading intensive courses, such as History.
-Students with a minimum ACT Reading IHL Board of Trustees Policies & Bylaws 106 subtest score of 15 who have completed the Mississippi Department of Education approved literacy transitional course with a grade of "80" or higher will not be required to take Intermediate Reading. - C. Students taking two or more intermediate courses must enroll in the year-long Academic Support Program or some other IHL recognized intervention strategy to promote success in the courses in which they are not fully prepared, according the ACT subtest scores and will not be permitted to take more than 17 semester hours. - D. Intermediate courses may be delivered through a corequisite model coupled with a credit bearing gateway course. - E. Regarding course placement using an ACT subtest score, exemptions to this policy based on prior high school course performance, postsecondary course performance, or other academic experiences must be approved by the institution's Chief Academic

-Officer or designee.

-Note: Intermediate courses do not count toward degree requirements and cannot substitute for elective or major courses required for graduation.
+Students with a minimum subtest score of 15 who have completed the Mississippi Department of Education approved literacy transitional course with a grade of "80" or higher will not be required to take Intermediate Reading. - D. Students taking two or more intermediate courses must enroll in the year-long Academic Support Program or some other IHL recognized intervention strategy to promote success in the courses in which they are not fully prepared, according the ACT subtest scores and will not be permitted to take more than 17 semester hours. - E. Intermediate courses may be delivered through a corequisite model coupled with a cred it bearing gateway course. - F. Regarding course placement using an ACT subtest score, exemptions to this policy based on prior high school course performance, postsecondary course performanc, or other academic experiences must be approved by the institution's Chief Academic Officer or designee. - Note: Intermediate courses do not count toward degree requirements and cannot substitute for elective or major courses required for graduation.